AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 | `image`        | Image                  | email (recommended)<br>Meta ad (recommended) |
 | `brand_logo`   | Logo of selected brand | email<br>Meta ad |

-GenStudio automatically populates certain fields in templates, so it is not necessary to include them in your template designs:
+GenStudio for Performance Marketers automatically populates certain fields in templates, so it is not necessary to include them in your template designs:

 * `subject` field (email template)
 * `headline`, `body`, and `CTA` fields (Meta ad template)